 Which Version of EZproxy is on my Server? explains how to determine which version of EZproxy is currently installed on your server.

 If you are not yet ready to upgrade to V6.0 at this time, OCLC recommends that you upgrade to V5.7.44 for security reasons.
-You can continue to do so for a limited time by accessing the downloadable binaries and install and update instructions available here.
+You can continue to do so for a limited time by accessing the downloadable binaries and installing and updating instructions available here.

 Grolier Online: Sites updating from versions of EZproxy prior to 5.0 that use Grolier Online should verify that the are using the current recommended configuration for this database.